shelkmike/Mabs/README.md

 These two commands assemble the first chromosome of <i>Saccharomyces cerevisiae</i>, which is approximately 200 kbp.
 If after the assembly finishes you see a file ./Mabs_results/The_best_assembly/assembly.fasta which is slightly larger than 200 KB, Mabs works correctly.
 <br><br>
 ## calculate_AG
-Besides Mabs-hifiasm and Mabs-flye, Mabs contains a third tool, named calculate_AG.
-Its purpose is to assess genome assembly quality.
+Besides Mabs-hifiasm and Mabs-flye, Mabs contains a third tool, named **calculate_AG**.
+Its purpose is to assess the genome assembly quality.
 <br><br>
 calculate_AG is used internally by Mabs-hifiasm and Mabs-flye, but also can be used externally if a user wants to assess the quality of some assembly.<br><br>
-The main concept in calculate_AG is "AG", which is a metric of gene assembly quality used by Mabs.
+The main concept in calculate_AG is **"AG"**, which is the metric of gene assembly quality used by Mabs.
 "AG" is short for "the number of Accurately assembled Genes".
-It is calculated as a sum of the following two values:<br>
+It is calculated as the sum of the following two values:<br>
-a) The number of genes in single-copy BUSCO orthogroups.<br>
+a) The number of genes in **single-copy BUSCO orthogroups**.<br>
-b) The number of genes in true multicopy orthogroups.
+b) The number of genes in **true multicopy orthogroups**.
 "True multicopy" means that there is more than one gene in these orthogroups not because of assembly errors, but because these genes are actual paralogs.
-In contrast, the number of genes in false multicopy orthogroups (the orthogroups where genes' duplications are because of assembly errors) is not included in AG.<br><br>
+In contrast, the number of genes in **false multicopy orthogroups** (the orthogroups where genes' duplications are because of assembly errors) is not included in AG.<br><br>
 AG, in my opinion, may be a better metric of gene assembly quality than BUSCO results, because BUSCO does not differentiate true multicopy orthogroups and false multicopy orthogroups, combining them into a single "D" category.<br>
-A frequent cause of false multicopy orthogroups are haplotypic duplications, when two alleles of a gene are erroneously assembled as paralogs.<br>
+A frequent cause of false multicopy orthogroups are **haplotypic duplications**, when two alleles of a gene are erroneously assembled as paralogs.<br>
-calculate_AG differentiates true multicopy orthogroups from false multicopy orthogroups based on gene coverage, since if a duplication is an assembly error, the gene coverage should be decreased.<br>
+calculate_AG differentiates true multicopy orthogroups from false multicopy orthogroups based on gene coverage, since if a duplication is an assembly error, the gene coverage should be **decreased**.<br>
 <br>
 Basically, the larger AG is, the better the assembly is.
 <br><br>